 Define Sample Properties

-Add Parent Alias: (Optional) If your imported data will include lineage/parentage information for your samples, provide the column name and Sample Type here.
-Learn more in this topic: Parent Samples: Derivation and Lineage.
+- Add Parent Alias: (Optional) If your imported data will include lineage/parentage information for your samples, provide the column name and Sample Type here.
+Learn more in this topic: Sample Parents: Derivation and Lineage.

-Barcodes: (Optional) To enable auto-generation of barcodes for these samples, you will add a field of type Unique ID in the Fields section.
-Learn more in this topic: Generate Unique Storage IDs.
+- Barcodes: (Optional) To enable auto-generation of barcodes for these samples, you will add a field of type Unique ID in the Fields section.
+Learn more in this topic: Barcode Fields.

 Create Sample Fields